UniICL: Systematizing Unified Multimodal In-context Learning through a Capability-Oriented Taxonomy: Conclusion

 \section{Conclusion}

-We introduce {\method}, a paradigm for training-free adaptation in multimodal understanding and generation.
-To address few-shot fragility, we propose a six-level Capability-Oriented Taxonomy and construct the {\dataset} and {\benchmark}.
-Our analysis reveals non-monotonic scaling: demonstrations can hinder perception via interference or enhance reasoning through inductive structure.
-To stabilize this, we propose the Context-Adaptive Prototype Modulator to disentangle context and modulate backbone activations.
-Results show SOTA performance across unified baselines and competitiveness with specialized models. \\ \textbf{Limitation and future work.} Reliance on automated synthesis/external models may introduce biases and affect reproducibility.
-The framework is limited to image-text modalities and short-context regimes.
-Future work should be extended to video and audio, improve annotation robustness, and explore the interaction between few-shot stability and long-context retrieval across broader domains.
+We introduce {\method}, a paradigm for adapting multimodal understanding and generation models through demonstrations without per-task parameter updates.
+To address few-shot fragility, we propose a six-level Capability-Oriented Taxonomy and construct {\dataset} and {\benchmark}.
+The central finding of our analysis is that \emph{which} demonstrations are assembled matters far more than how many are given, and our curated, taxonomy-guided assembly pipeline is the primary driver of the observed gains.
+Our study of scaling behavior reveals non-monotonic effects: demonstrations can hinder perception via interference or enhance reasoning through inductive structure.
+As a complementary lightweight stabilizer, we additionally propose the Context-Adaptive Prototype Modulator, which provides further few-shot stability on top of these data-driven gains.
+On this data-centric foundation, our approach achieves competitive performance across unified baselines and remains competitive with specialized, larger-parameter models.

+Additional task details, data-construction protocols, full results, implementation details, qualitative examples, and code-release files are provided in the Supplementary Material.

+\textbf{Limitations and future work.} Dense visual generation tasks such as Image Manipulation remain vulnerable to context overload because overlapping edits require both rule transfer and precise pixel-level grounding.
+Our results reduce this degradation relative to baselines but do not eliminate it.
+The framework is currently limited to image-text modalities.
+Extending to video and audio would require handling temporal dynamics and cross-modal synchronization.
+The data pipeline depends on external foundation models, which may introduce biases.
+Finally, our few-shot regime covers $0$--$8$ shots, and long-context settings may reveal different scaling behaviors.
+Future work will extend the taxonomy and benchmark to broader modalities and study long-context few-shot stability.